CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems: Methodology

 \parh{Influence Set.}~Leveraging the unique error propagation properties of MACGS, we introduce the concept of \textit{influence sets}.
 Unlike traditional configurable software systems~\cite{von2015presence,chrszon2018profeat,siegmund2012predicting,siegmund2013scalable} where errors propagate deterministically through data dependencies, MACGS exhibit error containment properties due to their agents' ability to self-correct~\cite{dai2025disabling}.
 Consequently, errors on upstream features do not necessarily corrupt all downstream features.
 Therefore, measuring the actual influence of features facilitates better understanding of their importance.
 Given a feature combination $S$, we define the influence set of $S$ as:

-where $f_j$ and $f_j'$ are the original value and the value observed after intervening on $S$. $\text{sim}(\cdot, \cdot)$ and $\theta$ determine whether a feature is semantically influenced.
+where $f_j$ and $f_j'$ represent the original feature content and the content observed after intervening on S. $\text{sim}(\cdot, \cdot)$ and $\theta$ determine whether a feature is semantically influenced.
 In essence, $E(S)$ represents the set of features whose semantics are influenced when $S$ is intervened.
 Influence set provides two key advantages for our analysis.
 First, computing influence sets reflects the specific characteristics of different problems, facilitating analysis of diverse tasks.
 Second, features with larger influence sets ($|E(S)|$) potentially exert broader impact on the generation process, as intervention on them affects more downstream components, providing a useful heuristic for our search strategy.

 However, computing influence sets requires actually executing interventions and observing the results, which incurs substantial computational overhead.
 To extend the influence sets for further interventions, we introduce \textit{collective influence sets}.
 Leveraging the insight that a feature is likely to be influenced by $S$ if it is influenced by subsets of $S$, we define the collective influence set of $S$ as: